evanyawilson/city-reccomendation/README.md

 ## File Directory
 - `City_Recommender_Report.pdf`: A summary report of my project
 - `City_Recommender_Video`: A breif summary of my project through video
-- `City_Recommender_System.ipynb`: A cleaned and consolidated notebook of all my work for the project (currently by request)
+- `City_Recommender_System_NDS.ipynb`: A cleaned and consolidated notebook of all my work for the project, adapted to consider resriction on data access
 - `City_Webapp.py`: A working reccomendation system via Streamlit web application (currently by request)

 ----------